-We may not be able to get out and about this Easter, but many of Surrey's attractions are bringing Easter to us this year.
+We may not be able to get out and about this summer, but many of Surrey's attractions are bringing the fun to us this year.
 Despite everywhere being closed it is still possible for your family to 'visit' somewhere different as there are plenty of Surrey attractions and venues that have opened their doors to us 'virtually' during this period.

 https://www.wattsgallery.org.uk/whats-on/watts-home-make-space/Below we have picked out a few of these and summarised their offering.
 We have also given you some suggestions for places around the rest of the UK and around the world.
 If there's somewhere you've always wanted to go to, like the Great Wall of China or the Taj Mahal, now is your chance to experience these wonders of the world in a way that gets closer to the real thing.